joash-muganda/LLM-Exploration/README.md

 3. **Ollama/**: Experiment with running LLMs locally and on Google Colab using Ollama.
 4. **Diffy.ai/**: Follow the notebooks to learn about the Dify.ai workflow capabilities.

-## Contributing

-Feel free to contribute to this repository by submitting pull requests or creating issues for any bugs or feature suggestions.

 ## License